KenKundert/addsshkeys/README.rst

 Once installed, you will need at least one configuration file.
 The files should be placed in ~/.config/addsshkeys.
 The default file is *config*.

-Configurations can be found in: {settings_dir}.
+Configurations can be found in: ~/.config/addsshkeys.
 They are Python files.
-The default configuration is {config_filename}.
+The default configuration is *config*.

 The following settings may be given in your config files.

-ssh_add:
+**ssh_add**

 The name of the command that adds keys to your SSH agent.
 By default, 'ssh-add' is used.

-ssh_keys:
+**ssh_keys**

     This setting is required.
 It contains a dictionary of dictionaries that contains information about each key.
 The primary dictionary contains a name